Tessa McWatt

 Biography

-Shame On Me: An Anatomy of Race and Belonging won the 2020 Bocas Prize for Non-Fiction, was shortlisted for the Hilary Weston Prize 2020 and received a 2018 Eccles British Library Award.
+Tessa McWatt’s most recent book is The Snag: A Mother, a Forest, and Wild Grief, winner of the 2026 OCM Bocas Prize for Nonfiction.
 Her seven novels include her latest, The Snow Line, shortlisted for the 2022 Gordon Bowker Volcano Prize.
-Her non-fiction work includes Luminous Ink: Writers on Writing in Canada, co-edited with Dionne Brand and Rabindranath Maharaj.
+Her non-fiction work includes Luminous Ink: Writers on Writing in Canada, co-edited with Dionne Brand and Rabindranath Maharaj, and Shame On Me: An Anatomy of Race and Belonging, winner of the 2020 OCM Bocas Prize for Nonfiction.
+It was also shortlisted for the Hilary Weston Prize 2020 and received a 2018 Eccles British Library Award.
 Tessa, born in Guyana, is also a librettist and Professor of Creative Writing at the University of East Anglia.

 Awards